 On this section we were mostly on an alternate to the Hayduke Trail to take in an area of very remote and intricate canyons called “The Maze” which we hadn’t seen before.
-In 2014 we took another alternate and what both have in common is that from Needles in Canyonlands National Park, we end up at the Colorado river at a place called Spanish Bottom, climb up again over remote plateau and end up in the well named Happy Canyon and then cross the even more appropriately named Dirty Devil river (a very muddy tributary of the Colorado).
+In 2014 we took another alternate and what both have in common is that from Needles in Canyonlands National Park, we end up at the Colorado River at a place called Spanish Bottom.
+From the north bank of the river we climb up again over remote plateau and end up in the well named Happy Canyon and then cross the even more appropriately named Dirty Devil river (a very muddy tributary of the Colorado).
 Credits for the route go to Jamal Green who describes it on his excellent Across Utah website.

-The Needles area of Canyonlands is mostly known for spiky stripy rock formations but it also has a sunken valley known as a graben called Cyclone Canyon which we hiked along.
+The Needles area of Canyonlands is mostly known for spiky stripy rock formations but it also has a sunken valley known as a graben called Cyclone Canyon which was a cool place to hike.
 This is not made by water erosion like most canyons but by a collapse of underground salt deposits.

 Inside The Maze we saw green cottonwood trees for the first time and the character of the landscape was less severe, more gentle.
 There was water!
 Not flowing but emerging in small clear dips in the sand.

-We were not the only people to find the Maze hospitable.
-Pictographs lefts by people variously referred to as Fremont or Basketmaker people.
-This is near the famous Harvest Scene (another pictograph panel).
-More images here.
+We were not the only people to find The Maze hospitable as seen in pictographs at the Harvest Scene panels lefts by people variously referred to as Fremont or Basketmaker people.

-After the donkeys we got onto another 100 year old stock trail down down down until we hit Happy Canyon.
+After the donkeys we got onto another 100 year old stock trail down, down, down a weakness in the cliffs until we hit the floor of the fork into Happy Canyon.

 Happy Canyon had water!
-Yes, this is a delicious clear (once the tadpoles and mosquito larvae have been shoo-ed out of the way) first rate drinking water.
+Yes, in the pic below this is a delicious clear (once the tadpoles and mosquito larvae have been shoo-ed out of the way) first rate drinking water.
 Ignore the white rime.
 That’s just minerals deposited as the water evaporates…

-Happy Canyon stops very suddenly when it meets the Dirty Devil.
-This is a long river that goes through layers of rock that produce a lot of very fine silt…so it is muddy and its bottom is very silty.
+Happy Canyon narrows end very suddenly when meeting the Dirty Devil.
+This is a long river that goes through layers of rock that produce a lot of very fine silt (it also has lots of agricultural run off higher up)…so it is muddy and its bottom is very silty.
 Not much fun to cross and even worse to drink.

-We didn’t have to drink it.
-We hiked on to Poison Spring Canyon which, despite the name, had a clear spring.
+We decided against drinking it though as we pushed on to Poison Spring Canyon which, despite the name, had a wonderful clear spring.

 Now we have come over 180 miles and there are some signs of wear!
 Brian has taken to wearing his socks upside down because the sand has eroded the soles!
 There are also some blisters and we are now in the tiny town of Hanksville, resting up and preparing for the next section over the Henry mountains to the town of Escalante…..